Charlene Richard

-Charlene Marie Richard (January 13, 1947 – August 11, 1959) was a twelve-year-old Catholic Cajun girl from Richard, Acadia Parish, Louisiana, in the United States.
-She has become the focus of a popular belief that she has performed a number of miracles.
-Local Catholic clergy and diocesan officials permitted, promoted, and participated in the popular veneration of Richard for years prior to her being named a Servant of God.
+Charlene Marie Richard (January 13, 1947 – August 11, 1959) was an American Catholic from Richard, Acadia Parish, Louisiana who died of acute lymphoblastic leukemia.
+She is believed by many to have performed miracles and local Catholics promoted the popular veneration of her for years, leading to the opening of her beatification process in 2020 by the Diocese of Lafayette in Louisiana.
+She is titled a Servant of God.

-Life and final illness
+Biography

 Charlene was the second-oldest of ten children born to Joseph Elvin and Mary Alice Richard.
 Adults and children who knew her considered her to be smart but otherwise unremarkable.
 She was a devout Catholic but no more so than was customary in the local Cajun community.
 Richard's mother said, "She liked sports and was always busy with something.
 She went to church and said her rosary, but she was just a normal little girl."
 In May 1959, after reading a book about St. Therese of Lisieux (Note: Therese of Lisieux was a young woman from France who suffered and died from a painful, debilitating illness but offered her suffering to God through prayer and became one of the most popular saints of the twentieth century.)
 Charlene asked her grandmother whether she, too, could become a saint by praying like St. Therese.

 After reporting appearances of a tall woman in black who vanishes, and her teacher recommending that she was not herself, her mother took her to a physician.
 As a result, only two weeks before her death she was diagnosed with acute lymphatic leukemia and hospitalized at Our Lady of Lourdes Hospital in Lafayette, Louisiana.
 At the request of her family, she was informed by the hospital chaplain, Joseph Brennan, a newly ordained Catholic priest, that she was going to die. the priest introduced her to the Catholic doctrine of redemptive suffering.
 Though the illness was painful, she remained cheerful, meekly accepted her fate, and offered up her suffering to God.
 Fr Brennan was deeply impressed by her faith and visited her daily.
 While dying, Charlene prayed for other individuals to be healed or to be converted to Catholicism.
 The Director of Pediatrics at the hospital, Theresita Crowley, a Catholic nun, also witnessed her calm acceptance of suffering and prayers for others.
 Fr Brennan and Sister Theresita have testified that those for whom Richard prayed recovered from their illnesses or became Catholic.
 Charlene died on August 11, 1959, and was buried in Richard, Louisiana.